danalite/autool/README.md

 [中文README](README-zh.md)

-**NOTE: We are actively working to migrate our tech stack.
-AuTool runtime will be revamped using C++ to provide better scalability**
+**IMPORTANT**: This repo is

 # AuTool Scripts
 AuTool is a programming framework to automate your desktop tasks.

-Similar to a desktop version of Greasy Monkey, AuTool can make many things much easier.
-AuTool scripting language has a rich set of APIs to help you interact the digital world.
+Similar to a desktop version of Greasy Monkey, AuTool makes it easier to bring custom functions to your desktop by providing a a rich set of APIs to help you interact the digital world.
 Check out our [showcases](#showcases) to see what you can do with AuTool.

 ## Installation
 - Windows 8/10/11 (To be released soon)
 - [MacOS 10.15+ v0.0.1-alpha](https://github.com/danalites/autool/releases/tag/v0.01)

 ### Build from Source
 - The following instructions are for building from source.
+It will install all the dependencies and build the app (DMG for MacOS, and portable executable for Windows)

 ```bash
 git clone https://github.com/danalites/autool.git